brycechen1849/RL2BookSolutions/readme.md

 ### References
 The bulk part of the implementations are from:
-+ The exercise solutions (However, this part are somewhat outdated because the latest version of the book has covered a lot of new exercises). https://github.com/LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions
++ Solutions to exercise problems (However, this part are somewhat outdated because the latest version of the book has covered a lot of new exercises). https://github.com/LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions
-+ The code for figures: https://github.com/ShangtongZhang/reinforcement-learning-an-introduction
++ Code for each figure in the book: https://github.com/ShangtongZhang/reinforcement-learning-an-introduction

-For the figures, their usages can be accessed at *[Matplotlib Gallery](https://matplotlib.org/gallery/index.html)*
+For generating figures, usage and examples can be accessed at *[Matplotlib Gallery](https://matplotlib.org/gallery/index.html)*
 ### Finally
 Again, this serves mainly as a personal note for the book and it's still being rapidly updated because I'm, at the same time, trying to get familiar with the RL research area.
 If you have any questions, feel free to contact me at brycechen1849@gmail.com .